ZixeSea/GoalBot/README.md

 [pako](https://www.npmjs.com/package/pako) - zlib port to javascript, very fast!

 ### **License**
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ZixeSea/GoalBot/blob/main/LICENSE) file for details (deleting the license file after forking isn't allowed).
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ZixeSea/GoalBot/blob/main/LICENSE) file for details (deleting and/or modifying the license file after forking isn't allowed).

 ---